 sets (namespace http://exslt.org/sets): difference(), intersection(), leading(), trailing(), has-same-node()

 add(), add-duration(), date(), date-time(), day-abbreviation(), day-in-month(), day-in-week(), day-in-year(), day-name(),

 month-in-year(), month-name(), second-in-minute(), seconds(), sum(), time(), week-in-month(), week-in-year(), year().

 random (namespace http://exslt.org/random): random-sequence()

-There are some known restrictions:
+There are some known restrictions and local interpretations:

 Saxon does not implement the rule

 "If the first node in the second node set is not contained in the first node set,